The Instant Pot Taco soup is one of the most popular recipes on Corrie Cooks and one of the easiest soups you can make.

 - Close the lid and cook on high pressure for 7 minutes.

-- When cooking time ends, do a quick pressure release and open the lid.
+- When cooking time is complete, do a quick pressure release and open the lid.

 - Stir in can beans and saute for 6 minutes.